-The summer might be winding down, but there is still plenty of time to enjoy a scoop or carton of delicious, farm-fresh ice cream.
+The summer is heating up and that means it is time to enjoy a scoop or carton of delicious, farm-fresh ice cream.
 In keeping with Happy Valley’s deep agricultural roots, there are plenty of places to cool off (or get your chill on) with this popular frozen treat – all locally produced with the freshest ingredients.
 Ice cream lovers of all ages will definitely want to check out these establishments.

 Rodney Erickson Food Science Building